 76, owned by the Phillips 66 Company, receives its fuel from ConocoPhillips.
 ConocoPhillips develops and produces crude oil and natural gas, and it sources these elements from 17 countries.
 In addition to 76, ConocoPhillips supplies gas for two other TOP TIER licensed retail brands: Conoco and Phillips 66.

-What Is TOP TIER Gas?
+TOP TIER Gasoline

-Fuels that just meet the EPA’s requirements are often supplied with lower-quality additives that can lead to the buildup of deposits on fuel injectors, intake valves, and combustion chambers.
-This can negatively impact the car’s responsiveness and engine performance.
+The EPA sets its own standards for gasoline; fuels that only meet the EPA’s requirements often have fewer and lower-quality additives than TOP TIER gas.
+This can lead to the buildup of deposits in fuel injectors, intake valves, and combustion chambers and can negatively impact the car’s responsiveness and engine performance.
 Additionally, it can create pollutants that hinder the vehicle’s emissions system.
-Automotive industry professionals and the American Automobile Association recommend drivers fill up with TOP TIER gas.
+Automotive industry professionals and the American Automobile Association (AAA) recommend drivers fill up with TOP TIER gas.